 work in the field of stress analysis for engineering design.
 I am

-author of two books and numerous articles in the
+author of three books and numerous articles in the

 fields of Elasticity, Thermoelasticity, Contact Mechanics,